Lasbaskanenmas/multi_channel_dataset_creation/README.md

 # Multi-Channel Dataset Creation for Semantic Segmentation

-This repository provides tools to create semantic segmentation datasets by combining imagery and LiDAR data from multiple geospatial sources into unified multi-channel image datasets.
+Use this repository to create semantic segmentation datasets by combining imagery and LiDAR data from multiple geospatial sources into unified multi-channel image datasets.
-Use it to split up data and labels into patches.
-It can also handle division of dataset into train and test/valid subsets while taking geographical overlap into consideration.
+Data and labels are cut into patches and dataset is divided into train and test/valid subsets while taking geographical overlap into consideration.
-It supports conversion of labeled polygons stored in GeoPackage files into GeoTIFF label images.
+Code supports conversion of labeled polygons stored in GeoPackage files into GeoTIFF label images.

 The resulting datasets can be used for training and inference with [ML_sdfi_fastai2](https://github.com/SDFIdk/ML_sdfi_fastai2).

 ---

-## 📦 Data Sources
+## Data Sources

 The dataset combines the following georeferenced layers: